codingsoo/social-engineering-defense/README.md

 # Social Engineering Defense

+## Anounce

+New version is available in gitlab!! : https://gitlab.com/security-defenders/social-engineering-defense

 ## Purpose

 The purpose of this project is to detect scam e-mails based on text analysis.
 This repository includes e-mail crawling, sentence processing, sentence type identification, form item detection, command analysis and question analysis.
 We used open-source projects for each steps as follows.